-Element / @Attribute Ch Description Туре consumerName 0 A descriptive name for the Consumer that will be readily identifiable to Zone Administrators if the create operation is successful. xs:normalizedString solutionId 0 The "solution" the Application would like to participate in.
-This is optional only, is advisory, and may be ignored by the Administrator.
-If processed it may be reflected in the URLs of the infrastructure services, which are provided in the consumerEnvironment. xs:token.
-Typical values might be: production staging testing applicationInfo/applicationKey M An opaque (to the SIF standard) element that contains any required application authentication information.
+SIF Infrastructure Specification 3.2.1: Infrastructure Services Version 3.2.1, March 2017 applicationInfo/applicationKey М An opaque (to the SIF standard) element that contains any required application authentication information.
 The authorization level assigned to a specific value of this element is site-specific.
 If not specified during the creation process and BASIC or SIF_HMACSHA256 is employed, the value may be extracted from the authorization token. xs:token userToken 0 An opaque (to the SIF standard) element, which contains any, required (and verifiable) user information.
-For example, in a Direct Architecture which accepts Consumer Registration Requests from a mobile application, this element might contain a combination of the owners of the mobile device ID and role. xs:any instanceld 0 The particular instance of the application seeking to register as a Consumer.
-It might represent a grouping as diverse as a category of end users or the serial number of a mobile device. xs:token authenticationMethod M Defines the method by which the Consumer registration request will be authenticated by the service.
+For example, in a Direct Architecture which accepts Consumer Registration Requests from a mobile application, this element might contain a combination of the owners of the mobile device ID and role. xs:any instanceId 0 The particular instance of the application seeking to register as a Consumer.
+It might represent a grouping as diverse as a category of end users or the serial number of a mobile device. xs:token authenticationMethod М Defines the method by which the Consumer registration request will be authenticated by the service.
 If not specified during the creation process, reflect the method used to create the environment.
-Values defined in this document (also may be a SSO specific value): • BASIC • SIF_HMACSHA256 supportedInfrastructureVersion 0 The version of the SIF infrastructure that the Consumer supports.
-If not specified, assume the latest. versionType (see Appendix D) dataModelNamespace 0 The data model (usually including a version) that this environment is configured to produce.
-If not specified, may be observed from the objects generated by this consumer if any.
-Note: In solutions where the same zone and context support multiple data models this may be needed to disambiguate between services of the same name.
-URI transport 0 The transport that the Consumer expects the infrastructure to use to interoperate with it.
-One of: • REST • SOAP 13 The default is whichever transport the create request was issued on applicationProduct 0 Details about the vendor, product and version of the application registering as a Service productIdentityType (see Appendix D)
+Note: Given this field has always been free form (in order to accommodate other methods) it is important to treat this field as case insensitive.
+However case often matters when doing authentication, and the standard or scheme Values defined in this document (also may be a SSO specific value): • Basic • SIF_HMACSHA256 • Bearer indicated here must be followed.

+If not specified, assume the latest.